zero64801/koboldcpp-rocm/README.md

 ## AMD Users
 - For most users, you can get very decent speeds by selecting the **Vulkan** option instead, which supports both Nvidia and AMD GPUs.
-- Alternatively, you can try the ROCM fork at https://github.com/YellowRoseCx/koboldcpp-rocm
+- Alternatively, you can try the ROCM fork at https://github.com/YellowRoseCx/koboldcpp-rocm though this may be outdated.

 ## Third Party Resources
 - These unofficial resources have been contributed by the community, and may be outdated or unmaintained.
 No official support will be provided for them!